-What is SSU ScholarWorks?
+What is ScholarWorks?

-I have to submit my Master's thesis.
+I have to submit my master's thesis.
 How do I do that?

-What kinds of materials does SSU ScholarWorks accept?
+What kinds of materials does ScholarWorks accept?

 Final versions of your output are welcome and may include many types of materials, such as:

-- Pre-prints and post prints of articles
+- Preprints and postprints of articles

-- Published journal articles [with permission confirmed]
+- Published journal articles

-- Working papers & reports
+- Working papers and reports

-- Teaching materials & learning objects
+- Teaching materials and learning objects

-- Conference papers & presentations
+- Conference papers and presentations

-- Electronic theses & dissertations
+- Electronic theses and dissertations

-- Photographs & other visual media
+- Photographs and other visual media

-- Sound & video recordings
+- Sound and video recordings

-- Web pages & born-digital items
+- Web pages and born-digital items

 - Datasets from research projects

-- Out of print books & other endangered content
+- Out-of-print books & other endangered content

 - Gray literature